Rural Aid’s Our Towns initiative

 Community members will work with Bank of I.D.E.A.S.
 Director and Founder, Peter Kenyon and Rural Aid to develop long-term renewal strategies.

-The 2020 dates for the Our Towns workshops are:
+The 2022 dates for the Our Towns volunteering week are

 Established within Rural Aid’s Sustainable Community program, the 10 country towns will receive a minimum of $100,000 commitment to support the makeover of the towns over a five-year period.The $100,000 includes: